pinellolab/haystack_bio/README.md

 Jupyter Analysis Notebook
 --------

-You can gain a more detailed insight of the pipeline by examining the code.
 We have provided an interactive analysis Jupyter notebook for the first module of the pipeline.
-It can be accessed [here](https://nbviewer.jupyter.org/github/rfarouni/haystack_bio/blob/master/haystack/haystack_jypyter_notebook.ipynb)
+You can gain a more detailed insight of this part of the pipeline by examining the code and output.
+The notebook can be accessed at this [link](https://nbviewer.jupyter.org/github/rfarouni/haystack_bio/blob/master/haystack/haystack_jypyter_notebook.ipynb).

 Citation